rizac/gmgt/README.md

 ## Datasets directory structure

-The `datasets` directory will contain the following files:
+The `datasets` directory - if all the script of the `collect` directory are executed, will contain the following files:

 | Dataset      |  #waveforms |
 |:-------------|------------:|